| Council | Haringey |

 How safe is Hornsey?

 Hornsey has a low crime rate of 98.9 crimes per 1,000 people, which is below the national average.
-Crime hotspots have been reported near Birkbeck Road and Boyton Road, as reported by Metropolitan Police Service.
+Crime hotspots have been reported near St Mary'S Road and Lightfoot Road, as reported by Metropolitan Police Service.

 What are the best schools in Hornsey?

 Hornsey has 101 schools nearby.
-The top-rated Ofsted Outstanding schools include Coleridge Primary School, Woodberry Down Community Primary School, Noel Park Primary School.
-Other well-regarded schools rated Good by Ofsted include Hornsey School for Girls and St Mary's CofE Primary School.
+The top-rated Ofsted Outstanding schools include Weston Park Primary School, Coleridge Primary School, Noel Park Primary School.
+Other well-regarded schools rated Good by Ofsted include St Mary's CofE Primary School and Rokesly Infant & Nursery School.
 Note: 5 schools are currently rated as Requires Improvement.

 What are the demographics of Hornsey?